ruturajpatki/WordPress-OptionTree-Extended/README.md

 **Why not to fork the existing Repository?**

 Yes, that was the first option I checked.
-But I noticed the kind of changes I'm aiming to make in Option Tree, I will soon need to touch the base-code of the Core of Framework.
-I felt this will make dealing with the versions and updates (if at all any released by the original framework programmers) and so I decided to have my own repository for Option Framework.
+But I noticed I will soon need to touch the base-code of the Core of Framework in order to achieve the desired performance, flexibility and ease.
+I felt forking the original will make dealing with the versions and updates (if at all any released by the original framework programmers) difficult for me and so I decided to have my own repository for Option Framework.
 The credit for original code still goes to the makers and I owe a big thanks to them for all their hard work.

 ## What's New